ibexa/documentation-developer/docs/guide/admin_panel.md

 These Policies will be necessary for all other cases below that require access to the content structure.

+!!! enterprise

     #### Create content without publishing

     This option can be used together with eZ Enterprise's content review options.
     Using the following Policies, the User is able to create content, but can't publish it; instead, they must send it for review to another User with proper permissions (for example, senior editor, proofreader, etc.).

     - `content/create`
     - `content/edit`

     Note that without eZ Enterprise this setup should not be used, as it will not allow the User to continue working with their content.

 #### Create and publish content